Welcome to the Transportation Department

 Philosophy

-A school bus is a 25,000 pound, 45-foot long machine.
-To operate it requires training, skill and concentration.
+A school bus is a 30,000 pound, 48-foot long machine.
+To operate it requires training, skill, and concentration.
 It is imperative that student behavior on the bus not be allowed to distract the driver and put the riders’ safety and lives at risk.
 All students can and must behave appropriately on the school bus to maintain a healthy, comfortable riding environment.

 Examples of Behavior that Would Lead to Disciplinary Action

 TIER TWO: Tier two behaviors are likely to cause an unsafe situation or an unhealthy riding environment.
-Examples would be incidental profanity, unnecessary noise (SCREAMING, SHOUTING), major horseplay, disturbing or taking others’ property without permission, sitting on the floor, hanging out the window, spitting, etc. Tier two incidents would likely result in a yellow ticket on a first occurrence because of the potential for an unsafe or unhealthy riding environment.
+Examples would be incidental profanity, unnecessary noise (screaming, shouting), major horseplay, disturbing or taking others' property without permission, sitting on the floor, hanging out the window, spitting, etc. Tier two incidents would likely result in a yellow ticket on a first occurrence because of the potential for an unsafe or unhealthy riding environment.
+Students will not use electronic devises - cameras to take pictures, videos, or record audio on the school bus.

-INNAPROPRIATE TOUCHING, OTHER SEXUAL COMMENTS, INUENDOS, AND BEHAVIORS-will receive a consequence based on the age of the student(s) and other mitigating factors.
+INAPPROPRIATE TOUCHING, OTHER SEXUAL COMMENTS, INUENDOS, AND BEHAVIORS - will receive a consequence based on the age of the student(s) and other mitigating factors.
 These behaviors will be investigated and generally warrant either tier two or tier three consequences.

 If a Student Chooses to Break a Rule